-The NSCA has ten committees, each of which was established by the Board of Directors to meet the needs of the NSCA.
+The NSCA has eleven committees, each of which was established by the Board of Directors to meet the needs of the NSCA.
 Mission statements, members and contact information for each committee is listed below.
 Applications for committees are accepted from October 1 to December 15 each year.

 Authority: The Board delegates sole authority to the Committee to make essential certification decisions regarding current Programs.
 The Committee shall function autonomously with regard to any and all undue influences in the fulfillment of its responsibilities, and shall at all times act in the best interests of certificants, consumers of services provided by certificants, and the general public.
 The Committee shall remain accountable to the Board for the fulfillment of its responsibilities, and the Board shall be obligated to revoke this delegation of authority if the Committee shall act or demonstrate the intent to act in a manner that jeopardizes the mission or integrity of the NSCA or its Programs.

 Contact the Chair: John McCarthy

 Mission Statement: The Conference Committee will focus their efforts on content and presenters for the National Conference and Personal Trainers Conference.

 Contact the Chair: Andrew Galpin

 Mission Statement: It is the mission of the NSCA Diversity Committee to cultivate a collegial environment in all facets of the NSCA by increasing and retaining the membership of students and professionals who characterize diverse ethnicities, religions, race, disabilities, age, and genders through the offerings and promotion of professional development and leadership skills applicable to their specific context, practice, or career.

 Contact the Chair: Patrea Aeschliman